jsauvan/demonstration_java_20_destination/README.md

-# SERVER_CLIENT rmiregistry

-This code has  4 classes.

-## Client

-Client sends a resquest to the server

-## Hello

-Hello says hello to the server

-## HelloImpl

-HelloImpl implement the abality to say hello to the world

-## Server

-Server wakes up and answer the the request of the client by repeating what the class Hello told it.
+There is no Java code provided to migrate and validate.
+The file `/README.md` contains Markdown text and not Java code.

+Please provide the actual Java file that needs to be migrated, and I'll be happy to assist you with the task.
+I will update the syntax to use modern Java 20 features where applicable, without introducing new classes, methods, or changing the structure of the original code.